roboticslab-uc3m/teo-developer-manual/overview-architecture.md

-# TEO humanoid robot software architecture
+# Overview: Software Architecture

-While there is technically no software architecture diagram, as it is flexible, a good example can be found at: https://github.com/roboticslab-uc3m/follow-me
+While there is technically no software architecture diagram, as it is flexible, a good example can be found at: [https://github.com/roboticslab-uc3m/follow-me](https://github.com/roboticslab-uc3m/follow-me)